 If you've been looking for an excuse to load up your bike with the best bikepacking bags and head out on an adventure, then this might be next on your list.

-It was devised by Devon local Katherine Moore — a cycling writer with a zoology degree and background in agriculture — and in partnership with local stakeholders, including Devon Wildlife Trust (opens in new tab), Wild East Devon (opens in new tab), the Pebblebed Heaths Conservation Trust (opens in new tab), the RSPB (opens in new tab) (Royal Society for the Protection of Birds) and East Devon AONB (opens in new tab) (Area of Outstanding Natural Beauty).
+It was devised by Devon local Katherine Moore — a cycling writer with a zoology degree and background in agriculture — and in partnership with local stakeholders, including Devon Wildlife Trust, Wild East Devon, the Pebblebed Heaths Conservation Trust, the RSPB (Royal Society for the Protection of Birds) and East Devon AONB (Area of Outstanding Natural Beauty).

 The East Devon Trail traverses a multitude of nature reserves, and aims to showcase the county’s wildlife and the plentiful support provided by local organizations; think rare lowland heath, migratory bird service stations, species reintroduction programs, and the many gravel tracks and accompanying views that surround them.